 What Not to Do

 Aromatherapy is generally considered safe.
+But since it is not regulated, you can't be sure what you are getting.
+All of the ingredients do not have to be listed on the label.
 If you’re pregnant, don’t use essential oils unless your doctor says it’s OK.
 Don’t use them on children or babies.

 Don’t eat or drink them.
 Experts aren’t sure it’s safe.
 And be careful if you go outside.
 Some essential oils, like bergamot, can make your skin sensitive to sunlight.